 BA in History

 History embraces the sum of the human experience and facilitates imaginative encounters with the past.
-The study of the past not only prepares students for understanding the present, but also arms them with important research and professional skills: the ability to write, to evaluate evidence, and to present arguments.
+The study of the past not only prepares students for understanding the present, but also arms them with important research and professional skills: the ability to evaluate evidence, which is often contradictory or incomplete; construct plausible interpretations of, or arguments about, that evidence; and present their interpretations in a coherent, persuasive manner.
 The BA in History prepares students for careers in teaching, law, business, publishing, and media.

 Note: Students who began the major in history before Fall 2011 may continue to follow the requirements as approved in 2007; see the History Department website or visit the History Department office (226 Bay State Road) for full information.

 All majors must take at least twelve 4-credit courses, including the core methodology course (CAS HI 200) and two seminars, and fulfill the distributional requirements described below.